sunkqq-create/DemoSite/README.md

 # DemoSite
-A demo for a website.
+This is a demo for a pricing website.